cambridgeltl/visual-med-alpaca/README.md

 ## Abstract
-[**Visual Med-Alpaca**](https://github.com/cambridgeltl/visual-med-alpaca) is an open-source, parameter-efficient biomedical foundation model that can be integrated with medical "visual experts" for multimodal biomedical tasks.
-This model is based on the [LLaMa-7B](https://research.facebook.com/publications/llama-open-and-efficient-foundation-language-models/) architecture ([Touvron et al., 2023](https://arxiv.org/abs/2302.13971)).
-By employing instruction-tuning for a few hours and incorporating plug-and-play visual modules, Visual Med-Alpaca has been designed to perform a wide array of tasks, from interpreting radiological images to answering intricate clinical queries.
-Notably, this model is easily deployable and replicable, requiring only a single gaming GPU.
+Introducing [**Visual Med-Alpaca**](https://github.com/cambridgeltl/visual-med-alpaca), an open-source, parameter-efficient biomedical foundation model that can be integrated with medical "visual experts" for multimodal biomedical tasks.
+Built upon the [LLaMa-7B](https://research.facebook.com/publications/llama-open-and-efficient-foundation-language-models/) architecture ([Touvron et al., 2023](https://arxiv.org/abs/2302.13971)), this model is trained using an instruction set curated collaboratively by GPT-3.5 and human experts.
+Leveraging a few hours of instruction-tuning and the inclusion of plug-and-play visual modules, Visual Med-Alpaca can perform a diverse range of tasks, from interpreting radiological images to addressing complex clinical inquiries.
+The model can be replicated with ease, necessitating only a single gaming GPU.

 ## Demo

 ![](docs/files/demo.gif)